gcovr/gcovr/doc/source/installation.rst

 Operating System:
     Linux, Windows, and macOS.

-    The automated tests run on Ubuntu 18.04 and 20.04 and Windows Server 2019.
+    The automated tests run on Ubuntu 20.04, 22.04 and Windows Server 2019.

 Compiler:
     GCC and Clang.